BranchMetrics/unity-branch-deep-linking-attribution/README.md

 *Note:* *we already have added this flag, but check it before building.*

-#### Android Note
+#### Android Note for manual Manifest changing

 Click button "Update Android Manifest" to automatically configure your manifest with the right intent filters.
-Additionally, from Branch Unity version 0.3.x, Branch SDK must to do early initialization to ensure deep link data is passed through.
-To do that you need to manually update your project to handle initialization and you have two choices:
+If you need to update your manifest manually, you'll need to do a couple things.

+##### Manually add session tracking to app

-##### Option 1: Edit manifest to subclass BranchApp
+###### Option 1: Edit manifest to subclass BranchApp

 need to add into android mafest into tag "application" name of BranchApp class: